ucc23/ucc/_clusters/cwwdl2025.md

 UTI_C_lit: 0.0
 UTI_C_dup: 0.29
 UTI_summary: |
-    CWWDL 2025 is a moderately populated, loose object of intermediate C3 quality.
+    <b>CWWDL 2025</b> is a moderately populated, loose object of intermediate C3 quality.
+It is located at a moderate distance from the Sun, near the mid-plane.
 It was recently reported in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is possibly a duplicated object, which shares a significant percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 3.5